-1. Tell Your Employees and VIP Clients Beforehand
+1. Tell Your Employees and Selected Clients Beforehand

-Out-of-office voicemail messages and email auto-responders are helpful reminders of your vacation status, but they shouldn’t be your only announcement to your staff, top clients, and affiliate partners.
-At least one month in advance, inform your employees and affiliate partners of your vacation schedule so they can follow up on projects beforehand.
-Provide them the contact information for your second-in-command.
+Out-of-office voicemail messages and email auto-responders are helpful reminders of your ‘on leave’ status, but they shouldn’t be your only announcement to your staff, top clients, and/or partners.
+At least one month in advance, inform your employees and partners of your holiday schedule so they can follow up on projects beforehand.
+Provide them with the contact information for your second-in-command.
 If you’re closing up shop while you’re gone, email your clients, announce the change of hours on social media, and post a sign on your storefront window weeks in advance.

 2. Enlist a Second-in-Command

 Every business owner needs a stand-in for when they’re gone.
 This might be your COO, or for small companies, your most competent and reliable manager.
 Make sure the person you choose is someone you feel comfortable leaving in charge, regardless of their title.
 If you haven’t already, nominate someone on your team to manage daily operations and field all questions or concerns while you’re gone.
-Meet with this individual before you leave for vacation to review procedures for tasks, and make sure the rest of your staff knows who will be in charge while you’re out of the office.
+Meet with this individual before you leave for your holiday to review procedures for tasks, and make sure the rest of your staff knows who will be in charge while you’re out of the office.
 If your phone system allows it, set your calls to forward to your second-in-command.

 3. Set Communication Parameters

 It’s hard to enjoy your vacation when your phone keeps ringing and your inbox is full.
-Before you leave for vacation, give your employees a communication policy.
+Before you leave for your holiday, give your employees a communication policy.
 Outline how and when they can reach you.
 You may dedicate a couple of hours on specific days for reviewing emails and responding to calls.
 If you’re traveling abroad, make sure you and your employees have long-distance phone service so you can communicate by phone during emergencies.
 If your phone system comes with a mobile working integration, make sure it’s set up for you to be able to use it when you’re abroad.
 If you share a communication policy, your employees will know when they can expect a response.
 The hardest part is committing to your plan; avoid checking in more frequently than you said you would.

 4. Create an Emergency Protocol

-You don’t want nightmares of your office burning down to ruin your vacation.
-You’ll feel much more at ease if you have an emergency protocol your employees can follow should something go wrong.
+You don’t want nightmares of your office burning down to ruin your holiday.
+You’ll feel much more at ease if you have an emergency procedure your employees can follow should something go wrong.
 Consider some of the biggest problems that could happen and how your employees can resolve them.
 For example, what should they do if a pipe bursts or they get locked out of the office?
 Who should respond to customer or client issues?
 Create a document that outlines steps to take in response to potential emergencies or problems.
-Along with clear instructions, save important contact numbers to your phone system, e.g. for your building maintenance contact, your internet service provider, the security company, the website host, and any other service providers that your staff may need to contact whilst you’re away.
+Along with clear instructions, save important contact numbers to your phone system, e.g. for your building maintenance contact, your internet service provider, security company, website host, and any other service providers that your staff may need to contact whilst you’re away.

 5. Oversee Projects with Collaboration Tools

 Web-based project management tools such as Trello make it easy for you to stay in the loop with your team without getting bogged down by the minute details.
 Using a collaboration tool, you can see what your team is working on and their current progress.
-Before you leave for vacation, delegate tasks and create goals for your team members to accomplish while you’re gone.
+Before you leave for your holiday, delegate tasks and create goals for your team members to accomplish while you’re gone.
 Limit the number of projects you oversee so you avoid spending hours working when you should be relaxing.
-Depending on the tool you use, you can personalise your settings to ensure you only receive email notifications when projects are complete or require your review.
-Don’t miss out on me-time because you’re worried about your business surviving while you’re gone.
-Entrepreneurs need time to recharge, and putting these tips into practice will make it that much easier to relax.
-Start following these steps now so you’re ready and stress-free before your next vacation.
+In case you have to have an urgent meeting, make sure you have set up the conference call facility, if it’s available on your current system.